-Where physical conditions prevent a driver (traveling at the 85 percentile approach speed) from having a continuous view of at least one signal indication for approximately 10 seconds before reaching the stop line, an auxiliary device shall be provided.
-This device may be either an auxiliary signal or a DRAWBRIDGE AHEAD sign with a Hazard Identification Beacon interconnected with the drawbridge controller.
+Where physical conditions prevent a driver (traveling at the 85 percentile approach speed) from having a continuous view of at least one signal indication for approximately 10 seconds before reaching the stop line, an auxiliary device shall be provided in advance of movable bridge signals and gates.
+This device may be either a supplemental signal or the mandatory DRAWBRIDGE AHEAD sign to which has been added a Hazard Identification Beacon interconnected with the movable bridge controller.

-A DRAWBRIDGE AHEAD sign shall always be used at the proper distance from the drawbridge to give advance warning to motorists, except in urban conditions where such signing would not be feasible.
-Such signs shall be supplemented by a Hazard Identification Beacon (sec.
-4E-1) under the conditions described above as well as for other conditions.
-It is desirable to control this beacon from the bridge-tender's station so it will be flashed only when needed to warn of drawbridge operation.
+A DRAWBRIDGE AHEAD warning sign shall be used in advance of movable bridge signals and gates to give advance warning to motorists, except in urban conditions where such signing would not be practicable.
+Such signs may be supplemented by a Hazard Identification Beacon (sec.
+4E-1).
+The beacon is not required except as noted in the above paragraph.